okx/okexchain-docs/docs/validators/validators-faq.md

 ## Incentives

-For more information on incentives, see [Reward distribution](../validators/detail/distr.html).
+For more information on incentives, see [Staking Rewards Algorithm](../validators/detail/distr.html).